Runefarer/md-notes/notes/INDEX.md

         - [x] DraftJS to implement editor
         - [x] Act upon transformed markdown and proces it
         - [x] Handle edge cases where content disappears
-        - [ ] Make sure editor works for all markdown types
+        - [x] Make sure editor works for all markdown types
-        - [ ] Make sure editor works with pasting
+        - [x] Make sure editor works with pasting
         - [ ] Make editing smooth and fast / fix any lag
+          - [x] Fix lag due to redecoration of blocks
+          - [ ] Fix lag due to parsing
         - [ ] Make sure parse processing is better
         - [ ] Make sure multiline definitions are processed/decorated properly
+        - [ ] Make sure removals also result in redecoration
         - [ ] Format table properly while editing
         - [ ] Indicate list indentation for both singleline and spread
         - [ ] Make sure there are no editing issues